flexdinesh/dontannoyme/README.md

 - Remember, these words must *exactly* match words in a Facebook post for the post to be blocked, so make sure you haven't made any typos!
 - Click "Save".
 Your changes will be applied when you reload Facebook.

-If you forget to configure the list of forbidden words, "Don't Annoy Me!" will prompt you each time you visit Facebook until it has been configured.
+If you forget to configure the list of annoying words, "Don't Annoy Me!" will prompt you each time you visit Facebook until it has been configured.
 Yes, this *is* also annoying, but friendly annoying.

 _Credits:_